datumorphism/datumorphism.github.io/content/wiki/machine-learning/adversarial-models/infogan.md

 ![](assets/infogan/infogan-structure-1.jpeg)

-The training steps are almost the same as [GAN](gan.md) but with one extra loss to be calculated in each mini-batch.
+The training steps are almost the same as {{< c "wiki/machine-learning/adversarial-models/gan.md" >}} but with one extra loss to be calculated in each mini-batch.

 1. Train $\color{red}G$ using loss: $\operatorname{MSE}(v', v)$;
 2. Train $\color{green}D$ using loss: $\operatorname{MSE}(v', v)$;